St. Francis Dam: Background

 In the early years of Los Angeles, the city's water supply was obtained from the Los Angeles River.
 This was accomplished by diverting water from the river through a series of ditches called zanjas.
 At that time, a private water company, the Los Angeles City Water Company, leased the city's waterworks and provided water to the city.
 Hired in 1878 as a zanjero (ditch tender), William Mulholland proved to be a brilliant employee who, after doing his day's work, would study textbooks on mathematics, hydraulics and geology, thereby teaching himself geology and engineering.
 Mulholland quickly moved up the ranks of the water company and was promoted to superintendent in 1886.

 In 1902, the City of Los Angeles ended its lease with the water company and took control over the city's water supply.
 The Los Angeles City Council established the Water Department – renamed the Bureau of Water Works and Supply in 1911 – with Mulholland as its superintendent.
 Mulholland was concurrently named as the Bureau's chief engineer following the organization's name change.

 Mulholland achieved great recognition among members of the engineering community when he supervised the design and construction of the Los Angeles Aqueduct, which at the time was the longest aqueduct in the world.
 It used gravity alone to bring the water 233 mi from the Owens Valley to Los Angeles.
 The project was completed in 1913, on time and under budget, despite several setbacks.
-Excluding incidents of sabotage by Owens Valley residents in the early years, the aqueduct has continued to operate well throughout its history and remains in operation today.
+Excluding incidents of sabotage by Owens Valley residents during the California Water Wars, the aqueduct has continued to operate well throughout its history and remains in operation today.